 People with puffy eyes or bags under eyes usually eat too few vegetables.
 You might want to eat more veggies because they affect the level of potassium in the body.
 So, when you have just a normal amount of potassium in your body, that will flush out the sodium excess and get rid of fluid retention.
 We need four times as much potassium than sodium.
 A lot of people have so much more sodium than potassium where they commonly have edema.

 Edema Definition: A swelling condition caused by excess fluid retained in the tissues of the body.

 Alcohol is also another contributor as it messes with your kidney and liver and creates the bags and dark circles.
+Learn about the main causes and remedies to dark circles under the eyes in this article.
 A lot of people think it’s normal to drink alcohol on a regular basis, but the question is can they give up drinking?
 If not, then they are already addicted to it.

 One of the harmful substances your kidneys filter is alcohol.
 Alcohol can trigger changes in the kidneys’ function and make the filtering less effective.
 Your kidneys also maintain the right amount of water in the body, and when alcohol enters your system, the ability of your kidneys to do this is negatively affected.
 The dehydration effect of alcohol also affects the normal function of the kidneys, cells, and other organs.

 Constant drinking may lead to liver disease as well, which adds to your kidneys’ job.
 Normally, your blood flow rate is kept at a certain level, so your kidneys can do the filtering well.
 But, when liver disease happens, the balancing process is impaired.

 MSG is a flavor enhancer, and manufacturers hide it as modified food starch.
 It’s a lot of sodium that’s not salty and is a water retainer.
 This also spikes Fat Storing Hormone levels.
 Sugar and junk foods are going to mess up your kidneys, too.